mrmeizongo/Xpilot/README.md

 ### Developed using PlatformIO on vscode

 Xpilot is a flight stabilization system based on the ATMEGA328P chip in the Arduino Nano, Uno and Mini microcontrollers and MPU6050.

-It is capable of stabilizing various airplane types including the traditional airplane, V-tail and flying wing.
+It is capable of stabilizing various airplane types including the traditional airplane, V-tail, flying wings(with and without rudder) and 2-channel planes.

-It also works for various configurations of these airplanes i.e. 1 channel AIL, ELEV, and RUDD(traditional and V-tail),
-2 channel AIL, ELEV and RUDD(traditional tail, V-tail and flying wing), AIL and ELEV only(traditional and V-tail) or ELEV and RUDD only(traditional and V-tail).
-See [DefaultConfig.h](lib/PlaneConfigs/src/DefaultConfig.h) for airplane type configuration.
+See [XP_SERIAL.md](XP_SERIAL.md) for information on using the serial interface to set flight configurations.

 ## Stabilization system loop